Table of contents

 The IoT SIG meets bi-weekly at 10am PT/1pm ET/ 7pm CET Wednesdays

-The SIG will now be meeting bi-weekly at 2pm PT/ 5pm ET/ 11pm CET Thursdays
+The SIG meets bi-weekly at 2pm PT/ 5pm ET/ 11pm CET Thursdays

 We invite everyone in the APAC region to join our monthly calls and contribute to the discussion.
 You will be able to find the minutes of the latest meeting here.